What’s next for Alex Murdaugh?

-What’s next for Alex Murdaugh after guilty verdict?
-Sentence and financial crimes case still to come
+What’s next for Alex Murdaugh after guilty trial verdict and life prison sentence?

 Whatever the verdict had been in the murder case, Murdaugh was never walking out of court a free man

-Disgraced legal scion Alex Murdaugh has been found guilty of the brutal murders of his wife Maggie and son Paul.
+Disgraced legal scion Alex Murdaugh will spend the rest of his life in prison after being found guilty of the brutal murders of his wife Maggie and son Paul.

 The once-powerful attorney was convicted of two counts of murder and two weapons charges after a dramatic six-week “trial of the century” inside the Colleton County Courthouse in Walterboro, South Carolina.

 Jurors took less than three hours to reach the verdict after hearing how he had gunned down his wife Maggie and son Paul on the family’s sprawling 1,700-acre Moselle estate in Islandton, South Carolina, back on 7 June 2021.
-He faces up to life in prison on the charges at his sentencing on 3 March.
+He continued to claim his innocence as he received two consecutive life sentences on 3 March.

 But this is far from the end of the scandals, criminal cases and unanswered questions surrounding Murdaugh.